Po Leung Kuk No.1 W. H. Cheung College: Hong Kong Certificate of Education Examination (HKCEE)

+Hong Kong Diploma of Secondary Education Examination (HKDSE)

+Po Leung Kuk No.1 W. H. Cheung College is one of the 46 secondary schools in Hong Kong that have ever produced "Top Scorers" in Hong Kong Diploma of Secondary Education Examination (HKDSE).
+"Top Scorers" are candidates who obtained perfect scores of Level 5** in each of the four core subjects and three electives.
+"Super Top Scorers" are Top Scorers who have also obtained an additional Level 5** in Extended Module (M1/M2) apart from a Level 5** in Mathematics Compulsory Part.

+Year 2012 : Chan Sze Hoi, 8 x 5** Super Top Scorer, admitted to HKU LLB.

 School Associations

 Student Association

 Student Association (S.A.) holds a few activities each year.

 Prefect Team

 The Prefect Team is responsible for carrying out the school's rules.

 The Four Houses

 Students are sorted into four houses by the time they were first registered for a placement in the school.
 The four houses are Red House, Yellow House, Green House and Blue House.